andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 ]
 ```

-Use them in Catalog in the template-container to display information, render images and stylize Heart/Favorites button:
+Use them in the *Catalog* in the template-container to display information, render images, and style the *Heart*/*Favorites* button:

 ```html
 <div v-for="(rest, i) in restaurants">